National Health Investors (NYSE:NHI) Issues FY 2022 Earnings Guidance

-National Health Investors (NYSE:NHI – Get Rating) updated its FY 2022 earnings guidance on Monday.
+National Health Investors (NYSE:NHI – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $4.32-$4.42 for the period.
 The company issued revenue guidance of -.

+National Health Investors (NYSE:NHI – Get Rating) last announced its quarterly earnings results on Monday, May 9th.
+The real estate investment trust reported $0.18 EPS for the quarter, missing analysts’ consensus estimates of $0.63 by ($0.45).
+National Health Investors had a return on equity of 5.55% and a net margin of 29.35%.
+The company had revenue of $71.33 million during the quarter, compared to the consensus estimate of $73.06 million.
+During the same quarter in the prior year, the firm earned $1.24 earnings per share.
+The business’s revenue was down 11.8% compared to the same quarter last year.
+Equities analysts anticipate that National Health Investors will post 4.45 EPS for the current fiscal year.

-A number of research analysts have weighed in on the company.
-Credit Suisse Group assumed coverage on National Health Investors in a research note on Tuesday, February 1st.
-They issued an underperform rating and a $51.00 price target for the company.
-StockNews.com assumed coverage on National Health Investors in a research note on Thursday, March 31st.
+A number of analysts have recently commented on the stock.
+StockNews.com assumed coverage on shares of National Health Investors in a research note on Thursday, March 31st.
 They issued a hold rating for the company.
-Zacks Investment Research upgraded National Health Investors from a strong sell rating to a hold rating in a research note on Friday, May 13th.
-Finally, BMO Capital Markets decreased their price target on National Health Investors from $63.00 to $61.00 and set an outperform rating for the company in a research note on Tuesday, April 19th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat, National Health Investors has a consensus rating of Hold and an average target price of $62.00.
+BMO Capital Markets dropped their price objective on shares of National Health Investors from $63.00 to $61.00 and set an outperform rating on the stock in a report on Tuesday, April 19th.
+Zacks Investment Research raised shares of National Health Investors from a strong sell rating to a hold rating in a report on Friday, May 13th.
+Finally, Credit Suisse Group began coverage on shares of National Health Investors in a report on Tuesday, February 1st.
+They issued an underperform rating and a $51.00 price objective on the stock.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and two have assigned a buy rating to the company.
+According to data from MarketBeat, National Health Investors currently has a consensus rating of Hold and a consensus target price of $62.00.

-The company also recently declared a quarterly dividend, which will be paid on Friday, August 5th.
-Investors of record on Thursday, June 30th will be paid a $0.90 dividend.
-The ex-dividend date is Wednesday, June 29th.
-This represents a $3.60 annualized dividend and a yield of 6.42%.
-National Health Investors’s dividend payout ratio (DPR) is presently 195.65%.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Schonfeld Strategic Advisors LLC boosted its stake in National Health Investors by 24.3% in the 4th quarter.
-Schonfeld Strategic Advisors LLC now owns 9,326 shares of the real estate investment trust’s stock valued at $536,000 after purchasing an additional 1,826 shares during the period.
-Hsbc Holdings PLC boosted its stake in National Health Investors by 27.8% in the 1st quarter.
-Hsbc Holdings PLC now owns 9,014 shares of the real estate investment trust’s stock valued at $533,000 after purchasing an additional 1,962 shares during the period.
-LPL Financial LLC raised its holdings in National Health Investors by 23.9% in the 4th quarter.
-LPL Financial LLC now owns 8,242 shares of the real estate investment trust’s stock valued at $474,000 after acquiring an additional 1,589 shares in the last quarter.
-Meiji Yasuda Asset Management Co Ltd. acquired a new position in National Health Investors in the 1st quarter valued at $453,000.
-Finally, Nelson Van Denburg & Campbell Wealth Management Group LLC acquired a new position in National Health Investors in the 1st quarter valued at $447,000.
-Institutional investors and hedge funds own 63.53% of the company’s stock.
+A number of large investors have recently modified their holdings of NHI.
+State Street Corp lifted its holdings in National Health Investors by 15.9% during the first quarter.
+State Street Corp now owns 2,186,194 shares of the real estate investment trust’s stock valued at $130,904,000 after purchasing an additional 299,737 shares in the last quarter.
+BlackRock Inc. lifted its holdings in National Health Investors by 3.3% during the fourth quarter.
+BlackRock Inc. now owns 4,539,322 shares of the real estate investment trust’s stock valued at $260,874,000 after purchasing an additional 145,018 shares in the last quarter.
+Millennium Management LLC lifted its holdings in National Health Investors by 346.2% during the fourth quarter.
+Millennium Management LLC now owns 153,129 shares of the real estate investment trust’s stock valued at $8,800,000 after purchasing an additional 118,811 shares in the last quarter.
+Renaissance Technologies LLC purchased a new position in National Health Investors during the first quarter valued at approximately $4,131,000.
+Finally, Vanguard Group Inc. lifted its holdings in National Health Investors by 1.0% during the first quarter.
+Vanguard Group Inc. now owns 6,404,110 shares of the real estate investment trust’s stock valued at $377,907,000 after purchasing an additional 60,990 shares in the last quarter.
+63.53% of the stock is currently owned by institutional investors and hedge funds.

 Incorporated in 1991, National Health Investors, Inc (NYSE: NHI) is a real estate investment trust specializing in sale-leaseback, joint-venture, mortgage and mezzanine financing of need-driven and discretionary senior housing and medical investments.
 NHI's portfolio consists of independent, assisted and memory care communities, entrance-fee retirement communities, skilled nursing facilities, medical office buildings and specialty hospitals.